TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

         // List objects
         List<String> objectList = this.getList(url);
         while ((objectList.size() % LIMIT_COUNT) == 0) {
-            // If the length of object list is a multiple of 10,000, specify the last object on the list to list
+            // If the length of object list is a multiple of 10,000, specify the last object on the list
             String lastObject = objectList.get(objectList.size() - 1);
             List<String> nextObjList = this.getObjectList(conatinerName, lastObject);
             objectList.addAll(nextObjList);